 What is Woke Book Wednesday?

-#WokeBookWednesday is a radical book club aimed at educating people about various social justice topics through critical pedagogy, community, reading tips and discussion.
-No movement can exist or be legitimate without reading theory.
+#WokeBookWednesday is a FREE radical book club that seeks to educate and empower folx on various social justice topics through critical pedagogy, community and discussion.
+Liberation cannot be achieved without reading!
 Throughout history and the present, we can see that self-education has been a critical part of revolutionaries like Malcolm X, Che Guevara, Emma Goldman and Angela Davis.
 For these reasons, I have decided to start this book club.

 1. Follow me on social media: Instagram, Facebook and Twitter @wokevegana